GPlates/new-gplates-website/src/pages/docs/user-manual/Layers.md

 3D Volume Visualisation in GPlates involves the rendering of **sub-surface 3D scalar fields**, containing any scalar quantity, such as *mantle temperature* or *seismic tomography wave speed*, to name a few.
 GPlates has the ability to render a scalar field as **Isosurfaces** (surfaces of constant scalar value), or **Cross sections** (2D vertical slices).

 The 3D volumes are represented as a sequence of 2D depth layers when imported.
 The scalar fields can be imported as a sequence of 2D rasters combined to form a single 3D scalar field.
-They can also be imported as a time-sequence of 3D scalar fields, where you import a sequence of 2D rasters, where each raster represents a specific depth and time.

-Once a Scalar Field has been imported, via a *.gpml* file, a 3D Scalar Field layer is constructed.
-In this layer, various parameters can be set to determine the properties of the projected volume.
+A Scalar Field should first be imported (see [Importing 3D Scalar Fields](/docs/user-manual/Import/#3d-scalar-field)) into a *.gpml* file.
+That only needs to be done once.
+From then on you can just load that *.gpml* file and a 3D Scalar Field layer will appear.
+In this layer, various parameters can be set to determine the visual appearance of the 3D scalar field.

-## Inputs
+### Inputs

 ![](screenshots/Layers-Options-3DSF-Inputs.png)

 The `input` section has three types of input:

--   '*Scalar field feature*' is the .gpml scalar field file.
+-   '*Scalar field feature*' (this is automatically filled when the *.gpml* scalar field file is loaded).

 -   '*Cross sections*' is where either a *Reconstructed Geometry*, *Resolved Topological Geometry*, or *Resolved Topological Network* is used as a blueprint for the cross section.

 -   '*Surface polygons mask*' can be connected to any *Reconstructed Geometry*, *Resolved Topological Geometry*, or *Resolved Topological Network* to create a mask over the scalar field.

-## 3D scalar field options
+### 3D scalar field options

-### Isosurfaces

 The user can choose to visualise scalar fields as either **Isosurfaces** or **Cross sections**.

+### Isosurface options

 When they select Isosurfaces they are presented with the options seen in the image below.

 ![](screenshots/3DScalarField-Isosurface.png)

 The isosurface uses a specific **scalar value** (*isovalue*) to represent a surface through the scalar field.
 It is rendered via a ray-tracing process through the scalar field at each screen pixel location, recognising when an isosurface is found.
-Each pixel excecutes an independent shader program on the graphics hardware.
+Each pixel executes an independent shader program on the graphics hardware.
 The scalar field gradient is used in the *Lambert diffuse reflectence lighting model*.
 A *white sphere* is rendered at the lowest depth of the imported scalar field.

 #### Isosurface Colour Mode